Communities of Interest (COI)

 Current ACT-IAC COIs include:

-The Acquisition COI focuses on increasing engagement and facilitating the sharing of best practices between the government and industry to improve the federal acquisition process.
+The Acquisition COI is focused on increasing engagement and facilitating the sharing of best practices between the government and industry to improve the federal acquisition process.
 The primary focus are initiatives and program outcomes that directly improve acquisition for both government and industry and increasing the participation of government and industry COI members in projects and activities.
 Current projects and activities within the Acquisition COI include:

 The Cloud COI coordinates and facilitates cloud computing related activities across ACT-IAC.
 The group coordinates cross-COI related activities on cloud computing, reduces redundant cloud computing activities across ACT-IAC, promotes cross-pollination of ideas and activities, aligns ACT-IAC’s efforts on cloud computing with the needs and requirements of government, and provides a mechanism and platform to collaborate and communicate effectively on the topic of cloud computing.
 Current projects and activities within the Cloud COI include:

 The Customer Experience COI strives to change the culture in government and industry to understand what is needed to be customer-centric.
 This includes all aspects of supporting the citizen journey, from understanding customer expectations through training and educating leaders to understand the importance of being customer-centric.
 This COI focuses on culture, training & professional development, innovation, agency support, and tools & practices to break down barriers to improving the overall customer experience.
 Current projects and activities within the Customer Experience COI include:

 The Digital Enablement COI was created to foster collaboration and communication on issues regarding mobile computing in the federal government, including citizen services, remote connectivity, employee services, workforce productivity, digital publishing, and enterprise mobility.
 We facilitate an open dialogue between government and industry to identify issues salient to the government’s adoption of mobility technologies, architectures, and delivery models and the establishment of a timely repository of mobile computing best practices, experiences, and theory/policy discussions.
 Current projects and activities within the Digital Enablement COI include: